8ctavio/vergil/apps/docs/src/components/form/calendar.md

 As a boolean, the `time` prop enables time selection controls.
 The selected time will be set to any selected date.

-The `time` prop may also be a string of the form `"HH:mm"` that, apart from enabling time controls, sets the their intially selected time.
+The `time` prop may also be a string of the form `"HH:mm"` that, apart from enabling time controls, sets their intially selected time.
 If, however, there's an initially selected date, the initial time is ignored.

 :::tip NOTE
-When using the `string` model value modifier, dates are handled in the date-time form of the [date time string format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#date_time_string_format) (`"YYYY-MM-DDTHH:mm"`).
+When using the `string` model-value modifier, dates are represented in the date-time form of the [date time string format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#date_time_string_format) (`"YYYY-MM-DDTHH:mm"`).
 :::

 ```vue